kuiper2000/tropical-dynamics/_sources/Variability/waves1.md

 \end{align}
 ```

-where the first three equations only have horizontal structure and the last equation only
+where the first three equations only have horizontal structure and the last equation only has vertical structure, which makes both set of equations solvable.